s4ke/Master-Thesis/src/md/025-arrows.md

 only require instances for `ArrowChoice` (for the if-then-else construction in `evalN` (Figure \ref{fig:evalN})) and `ArrowLoop` (for the looping used in the topological skeletons in Chapter \ref{sec:topology-skeletons}).
-Because of this, we have a truly more general interface when compared to a monadic one or a purely function `(->)` based one.
+Because of this, we will have a truly more general interface when compared to a monadic one or a purely function `(->)` based one.

 While we could have based our DSL on Profunctors^[See \url{http://hackage.haskell.org/package/profunctors-5.3/docs/Data-Profunctor.html}